 Most employers prefer graduates of formal programs in medical assisting.
 Such programs are offered in vocational-technical high schools, postsecondary vocational schools,community and junior colleges or online and distance education training programs.
 Postsecondary programs usually last either 1 year, resulting in a certificate or diploma, or 2 years, resulting in an associate degree.
 Courses cover anatomy, physiology, and medical terminology, as well as typing, transcription, recordkeeping, accounting, and insurance processing.
 Students learn laboratory techniques, clinical and diagnostic procedures, pharmaceutical principles, the administration of medications, and first aid.
 They study office practices, patient relations, medical law, and ethics.
 Accredited programs include an internship that provides practical experience in physicians offices, hospitals, or other healthcare facilities.
 Formal training in medical assisting, while generally preferred, is not always required.
 Some medical assistants are trained on the job, although this practice is less common than in the past.
 Applicants usually need a high school diploma or the equivalent.
 Recommended high school courses include mathematics, health, biology, typing, bookkeeping, computers, and office skills.
 Volunteer experience in the healthcare field also is helpful.
 Although medical assistants are not licensed, some States require them to take a test or a course before they can perform certain tasks, such as taking x rays.
 Employers prefer to hire experienced workers or certified applicants who have passed a national examination, indicating that the medical assistant meets certain standards of competence.
 The American Association of Medical Assistants awards the Certified Medical Assistant credential; the American Medical Technologists awards the Registered Medical Assistant credential; the American Society of Podiatric Medical Assistants awards the Podiatric Medical Assistant Certified credential; and the Joint Commission on Allied Health Personnel in Ophthalmology awards credentials at three levels: Certified Ophthalmic Assistant, Certified Ophthalmic Technician, and Certified Ophthalmic Medical Technologist.

-medical assistants is expected to grow much faster than the average for all occupations through the year 2012 as the health services industry expands because of technological advances in medicine, and a growing and aging population.
+Medical assistants deal with the public; therefore, they must be neat and well groomed and have a courteous, pleasant manner.
+Medical assistants must be able to put patients at ease and explain physicians instructions.
+They must respect the confidential nature of medical information.
+Clinical duties require a reasonable level of manual dexterity and visual acuity.
+Medical assistants may be able to advance to office manager.
+They may qualify for a variety of administrative support occupations or may teach medical assisting.
+With additional education, some enter other health occupations, such as nursing and medical technology.
+Employment of medical assistants is expected to grow much faster than the average for all occupations through the year 2012 as the health services industry expands because of technological advances in medicine, and a growing and aging population.
 Increasing utilization of medical assistants in the rapidly-growing healthcare industries will result in fast employment growth for the occupation.
 In fact, medical assistants is projected to be the fastest growing occupation over the 2002-12 period.
 Employment growth will be driven by the increase in the number of group practices, clinics, and other healthcare facilities that need a high proportion of support personnel, particularly the flexible medical assistant who can handle both administrative and clinical duties.
 Medical assistants work primarily in outpatient settings, which are expected to exhibit much faster-than-average growth.
 In view of the preference of many healthcare employers for trained personnel, job prospects should be best for medical assistants with formal training or experience.
 Online training for medical assistants is now available at schools such as St. Augustine School of Medical Assistant and MedAssistant.org- for details click here.